-Stitch a family heirloom with our free Christmas stocking template and step-by-step guide to making a cross stitched stocking.
+Stitch a family heirloom with our free Christmas stocking template and a step-by-step guide to making a cross-stitched stocking.
 Follow our handy guide to turn your stitching into a fabulous Christmas stocking, like this sweet fairy design from issue 170 of Cross Stitch Crazy!

 Before you begin

 If you need a hand drawing the Christmas stocking shape before you start making your cross stitch into a stocking with this guide, head to our Free Christmas Stocking Sewing Pattern post to download our free stocking template.
-If you are looking for a more traditional plain fabric Christmas stocking DIY, you might also like our How to make a Christmas stocking video and step by step guide.
+If you are looking for a more traditional plain fabric Christmas stocking DIY, you might also like our How to make a Christmas stocking video and easy step-by-step guide.